Admissibility procedure

 General (scope, criteria, time limits)

 In December 2020 Immigration Rules were changed so that from 1 January 2021 the applicant, if there is evidence that they have a connection with or travelled through another ‘safe’ country prior to their claim in the UK, may be transferred to any ‘safe’ country that will accept the applicant.
-At the time of writing no return agreements had been reached to this effect.
-It is understood that those applicants returned to Dublin states were beneficiaries of international protection in those countries; numbers remain low – only 23 people have been removed under the inadmissibility rules between January 2021 and December 2022.
+This was removed from the Immigration Rules on 28 June 2022,[1] when it was replaced by similar provisions by section 16 of the Nationality and Borders Act 2022 which inserted new sections 80B and 80C to the NIAA 2002.

 The MEPD (Rwanda agreement) remained the government’s preferred option for transferring responsibility for asylum processing to a ‘safe third country’.
-Guidance to caseworkers states that ‘If a case assessed as suitable for inadmissibility action appears to stand a greater chance of being promptly removed if referred to Rwanda, (a country with which the UK has a Migration and Economic Development partnership (MEDP), rather than to the country to which they have a connection, TCU should consider referring the case to Rwanda.’[1]
+Guidance to caseworkers states that ‘If a case assessed as suitable for inadmissibility action appears to stand a greater chance of being promptly removed if referred to Rwanda, a country with which the UK has a Migration and Economic Development partnership (MEDP), rather than to the country to which they have a connection, TCU should consider referring the case to Rwanda.’[10]

 The Home Office made 83 inadmissibility decisions in 2021 and 2022, having served ‘notices of intent’ to 21,532 claimants.
 By the end of 2022, 23 people had subsequently been removed.
 In 2022, 68 claimants were refused on safe third country grounds following full examination of their claims.
+In 2023, 31,537 cases were identified for consideration of inadmissibility, 12,581 notices of intent were issued, and one claim was deemed inadmissible.
+There were two removals so a total of 25 removals have now taken place under the process since 1 January 2021.[15]
+Those were to Belgium, Bulgaria, Denmark, France, Germany, Ireland, Italy, Slovenia, Spain, Sweden and Switzerland.[16]
+It is understood that the few applicants returned were beneficiaries of international protection in Dublin states to which they were returned.

 Personal interview